ergochat/ergo/README.md

 # Oragono

-Oragono is a very early, extremely experimental fork of the [Ergonomadic](https://github.com/edmund-huber/ergonomadic) IRC daemon.
-Ergonomadic looks cool, and this is something I can experiment on.
-Hopefully most of the stuff I do in this can be merged back into Ergonomadic!
-Also see the [mammon](https://github.com/mammon-ircd/mammon) IRC daemon for something similar written in Python.
+Oragono is an IRC daemon written in Go.
+It's an early, experimental fork of the [Ergonomadic](https://github.com/edmund-huber/ergonomadic) IRC daemon.

+Also see the [mammon](https://github.com/mammon-ircd/mammon) IRC daemon for a similar project written in Python instead.

 ---